Moorish Science Temple of America: Nation of Islam

 The community was further split when Wallace Fard Muhammad, known within the temple as David Ford-el, also claimed (or was taken by some) to be the reincarnation of Drew Ali.
 When his leadership was rejected, Ford El broke away from the Moorish Science Temple.
 He moved to Detroit, where he formed his own group, an organization that would become the Nation of Islam.
-The Nation of Islam denied any historical connection with the Moorish Science Temple until February 26, 2014, when Louis Farrakhan acknowledged the contribution(s) of Noble Drew Ali to the Nation of Islam and their founding principles.
+The Nation of Islam denied any historical connection with the Moorish Science Temple until February 26, 2014, when Louis Farrakhan acknowledged the contribution(s) of Noble Drew Ali to the Nation of Islam and its founding principles.

 The 1930s

 Despite the turmoil and defections, the movement continued to grow in the 1930s.
 It is estimated that membership in the 1930s reached 30,000.
 There were major congregations in Philadelphia, Detroit, and Chicago.

 One-third of the members, or 10,000, lived in Chicago, the center of the movement.
 There were congregations in numerous other cities where African Americans had migrated in the early 20th century.
 The group published several magazines: one was the Moorish Guide National.
 During the 1930s and 1940s, continued surveillance by police (and later the FBI) caused the Moors to become more withdrawn and critical of the government.